 - ¼ teaspoon red chili powder

-- Soak ½ cup boondi in slightly warm temperature water for 5 minutes.
+- Soak boondi in slightly warm water for 30-40 seconds.
 Boondi is deep-fried and contains excess oil.
-Soaking it can help you to get rid of that excess oil, making it nonoily.
+Soaking it can help you to get rid of that excess oil, making it non-oily.
 It also removes the smell of stale oil if there is any.

 - Squeeze the boondi lightly between your palms and remove any extra water from them.
-Add them to the yogurt and mix well.
+Set aside.

 - Boondi Raita is ready to serve.
 Serve it chilled or at room temperature along with your North Indian meals.